lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 | 2 23 133 5 4 9   | Conceptual Message Wrapper | {{TCGDICE1.1}} |  TCG              |
 {: #tab-ae-reg title="Initial Contents of the Attestation Evidence OID Registry"}

+EDNOTE: This is currently under debate with our contacts at TCG about which OID they want used for the initial registry.

 The current registry values can be retrieved from the IANA online website.

 # Security Considerations